 As a newbie in the world of astronomy, you would probably be thinking of telescope right away and beam with excitement.

 Sorry to burst your bubble but please, don’t count binoculars out just yet.
 And why not?
-On one given clear night, a pair of binoculars can provide you a decent introduction to the wonderful world of astronomy, whether you believe it or not.
+If your budget is under $100, I and most other astronomers highly recommend getting a pair of binoculars instead of a low-quality telescope to start out.

 If you aren’t convinced yet, let this Skymaster 15×70 Binocular review do the talking.